PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 repairs at once, and preserve invoked-only semantics.
 Never create, update, or reopen a pull request.

+## Terminal clamp/SiNet layout characterization checkpoint

+The current characterized inventory contains 55 unconsumed lowerer results.
+The next selected adjacent pair is terminal Clamp/unary/ReLU followed by SiNet terminal-layout recovery.
+The SiNet context embeds the same shared pass context used by the first child and preserves the existing pre-add/resize callback.
+There is no intervening branch, phase record, progress update, result consumer, or other mutation.

+The contract requires one two-child owner with fixed order, exact embedded pass-context and callback preservation, and identity preservation for both complete results.
+The terminal layout conditional remains the predecessor and the phase-recorded SiNet hard-swish/SE cleanup remains the successor.
+Both lowerer wrappers remain compatibility routes.

+Focused characterization reports `1 passed, 1 xfailed`; the affected suite reports `462 passed, 1 xfailed`.
+The sole xfail is the intentionally absent `passes/terminal_clamp_sinet_layout_orchestration.py`.
+Production and the exactly 128-ID/128-owner phase store remain unchanged.

+At resume, implement `run_terminal_clamp_sinet_layout_cleanup(context)` as a straight-line owner.
+Pass `context.pass_context` to terminal Clamp/unary/ReLU, pass the exact original context to SiNet terminal-layout recovery, return both raw results unchanged, and replace only the two characterized lowerer locals.
+Preserve the preceding conditional, following phase record, callback, and both wrappers.
+Add runtime order/context/callback/result-identity injection, run affected and standard gates sequentially, then commit and push only.
+Do not create, update, or reopen a pull request.

 ## Primary final layout-refresh reconciliation characterization

 The primary inventory found 20 remaining unconsumed static-shape-only results.